 Battery, Electronic Waste, Fluorescent Light Disposal

 Batteries, computer parts and fluorescent lights are hazardous waste and should not be put in the regular trash because they contain heavy metals including mercury, lead, cadmium and nickel.
-For instructions about how to dispose of these materials please visit ehs.berkeley.edu.
+For your convenience, small amounts of regular batteries can be disposed of in the Copy Room of 111 Koshland Hall.
+For instructions about how to dispose of larger amounts of batteries, plus the other materials mentioned above please visit ehs.berkeley.edu.

 Local and Emergency Contacts

 Harvey Jackson handles all questions about hazardous waste and disposal for the department, and serves as a link between labs and EH&S. He is available anytime to help with questions or procedures.
 Harvey may be contacted at email@example.com or 643-2606.